Toll roads in Europe: Spain

 Spanish toll roads (or autopistas) are designated AP-XX (where XX is the number of the road) as opposed to State-maintained dual carriage-ways (or autovías), called A-XX.
 Most of them are networked, so a ticket is issued on entering and the fee is paid when leaving the road.
 Technically, all the roads belong to the Government, although autopistas are built and maintained by private companies under a State concession; when the concession expires, the road reverts to State ownership, although most of them are renewed.

 There are some autovías which are built and maintained by private companies, notably the Pamplona-Logroño autovía A-12; the company assumes the building costs and the Autonomous Community where they are located (in the given example, Navarre) pays a yearly per-vehicle fee to the company based upon usage statistics, called "toll in the shadow" (in Spanish, peaje en la sombra).
 The system can be regarded as a way for the Government to finance the build of new roads at the expense of the building company.
 Also, since the payment starts only after the road is finished, construction delays are usually shorter than those of regular state-owned dual carriage-ways.

 Sweden

-The border-crossing The Oresund Bridge (opened 2000) and Svinesund Bridge (opened 2003) have tolls.
-The Sundsvall Bridge (opened 2014) is a domestic toll bridge, the first for a very long time.
+Tolls were established for the border-crossing The Oresund Bridge (opened 2000, no plans to end tolls) and Svinesund Bridge (opened 2003, tolls ended 2021).
+Domestic active toll bridges are the Sundsvall Bridge (opened 2014), Motala Bridge (opened 2015) and Skuru Bridge (opened 2023).
 Before year 2000 road tolls did not exist in Sweden for several decades.

 The Stockholm congestion tax was introduced in 2006 to reduce traffic congestion in Stockholm during peak hours.
 Later in 2013 the Gothenburg congestion tax was also introduced.
 There are no toll-booths.
-Instead, vehicles passing into or out of central Stockholm between 06:30 and 18:30 on weekdays are identified by an automatic number plate recognition system and the owners of applicable vehicles are billed on a monthly basis.
+Instead, vehicles passing into or out of central Stockholm or Gothenburg between 06:00 and 18:30 on weekdays are identified by an automatic number plate recognition system and the owners of applicable vehicles are billed on a monthly basis.